 Bat, Island Flying Fox

-The Island Flying Fox has a wingspan of approximately three and a half to four feet (1.21 m) and weighs about one and one half pounds (750 gm).
+The Island Flying Fox has a wingspan of approximately three and a half to four feet and weighs about one and one half pounds.
 Pelage is medium long and silky with a dense underfur.
 Fur on head is typically dark brown, mantle varies in color from pale yellow to dark brown, dorsum and flanks are brownish to reddish brown, chest may be buff to dark brown.
 As the name suggests, the head resembles that of a small fox.
-Females have one pair of mammae located in the chest region.
-Ears are simple with the outer margin forming an unbroken ring.
+They have one pair of mammae located on the sides of the chest below the armpit.
+Ears are simple and round with the outer margin forming an unbroken ring.
 Toes have sharp curved claws.
 Scent glands produce a strong musky odor.

 GEOGRAPHICAL RANGE AND HABITAT:

 Maldive Islands (Indian Ocean) , coastal areas and small islands from southern Burma and southern Viet Nam through Malaysia and Indonesia to New Guinea and throughout the Philippines.
 Forests and swamps.

 Herbivorous.
 Fruit, flowers, nectar.
 Principal food is fruit juice, which the bats obtain by squeezing pieces of the fruit pulp in their mouths.
 They swallow the juice and spit out the pulp and seeds.
 Fruit bats extract nectar from flowers without damaging them.